annasimps979-jpg/Last-Odyssey-SRD/_docs/Last Odyssey/Characters/Archetypes/Artificer.md

 **Rank 9:** You gain +1 Magical Accuracy.

 **Capstone:** Target Acquired.
 Multi.
 Cost: 1 Anima, 2 AP.
 Use Scan on all enemies on the battlefield.
 Every affected enemy will be Scanned for the remainder of the battle unless the effect is removed by an ability.

+Talents:

+**Striker:** Sniper.
+When you use an item that does physical damage to an enemy, you may add your Physical Attack to its base damage.

+**Caster:** Magic Ammo.
+When you use an item that does magical damage to an enemy, you may add your Magical Attack to its base damage.

+**Healer:** First Aid.
+When you use an item that heals an ally, you may add your Magical Attack to its base healing.

+**Defender:** Optimize Defenses.
+If you use the Scan ability on an ally, it inflicts the Optimized status effect on them.
+The next physical attack, magical attack, or status-inflicting ability that hits them will ignore any of their weaknesses.
+The Optimized status effect is then removed.

+**Support:** Targeting Systems.
+When you use Scan on an ally, they gain a temporary +5 to their Physical, Magical, and Status Accuracies that does not count on the bonus tracker until the end of their next turn.

+**Saboteur:** Monkeywrench.
+When you use an item that inflicts a status effect on an enemy, you may subtract your Status Accuracy from the result on the hit die to determine if they are hit.